 How to make Tyrompiskota

-I made these tyrompiskota (cheese cookies) two years ago again on Tyrini, which is today.
+I made these tyrompiskota (cheese cookies) two years ago again on Tyrini, which is this week.

 They are very easy to make and taste amazing.